Understanding Inclusions in GST Valuation: A Comprehensive Guide

 • Why is valuation crucial for several reasons, including tax, financial reporting, and sales?

-For correct tax, financial reporting, and sales purposes, market value, book value, and other considerations must be considered when determining inclusions in valuation for businesses, assets, or investments.
+For correct tax, financial reporting, and sales purposes, businesses must consider market value, book value, and other factors when determining inclusions in valuation for assets or investments.

 • What role do loan rates, late fees, and post-supply costs play in the inclusions of GST valuation?